 - If you create a bug report about a client-side performance issue, please provide detailed information about your system specifications and the circumstances in which the performance issue occurs.
 Bug reports about general performance issues (for example “Minecraft always has low FPS”) are usually not accepted.

-Minecraft (Bedrock codebase), Minecraft Dungeons, and Minecraft Earth
+Minecraft (Bedrock codebase) and Minecraft Dungeons

 - Please always specify exactly what device (platform) you are using.